Big 12 Conference: Men's sponsored sports by university

 Below are the men's sports sponsored by each member institution.

-The only sports with full participation by the entire conference are basketball, football, and golf.
-Swimming and diving have the lowest participation with only three universities fielding a team; one of these three (Texas) has announced its departure, but future full members BYU and Cincinnati also sponsor the sport.
-The conference fields 13 teams for wrestling, the most of any sport, with only four teams being full-time members, as well as nine affiliate members.
+The only men's sports with full participation by the entire conference are basketball, football, and golf.
+Swimming and diving has the lowest participation with only seven universities fielding a team.

-Departing members are highlighted in red.
+The Big 12 fields 14 teams for wrestling.
+Before the conference's 2023 expansion, it had the most competing schools of any Big 12 sport, with 13 members at that time.
+The 2022–23 and 2024–25 wrestling lineups both included only 4 full conference members; all remaining wrestling schools were affiliate members (listed as a footnote at the bottom of the table).

 Men's (and Coed – see Rifle) varsity sports not sponsored by the Big 12 Conference which are played by Big 12 universities:

 Women's sponsored sports by university

-Below are women's sports sponsored by the member institutions.
-Six sports have full participation from the entire conference, including future members: basketball, cross country, soccer, tennis, indoor track and outdoor track.
-Equestrian and gymnastics have the lowest participation with three full-time members and one affiliate participating; while gymnastics will lose a full-time member once Oklahoma departs, future member BYU sponsors the sport.
+Below are the women's sports sponsored by each member institution.

+The only women's sports with full participation by the entire conference are basketball, cross country, soccer, tennis, indoor track and outdoor track.
+Oklahoma State is the only member of the Big 12, or of any power conference, that does not sponsor volleyball.
+Only Utah and West Virginia do not sponsor golf.

+Equestrian (3 full members, 1 affiliate) has the lowest participation, with 4 total members.
+Beach volleyball (3 full members, 3 affiliates), lacrosse (3 full members, 3 affiliates) and rowing (4 full members, 2 affiliates) follow with 6 total members.
+The affiliate members are listed as footnotes at the bottom of the table, beneath their respective sport.

 Women's (and co-educational – see Rifle) varsity sports not sponsored by the Big 12 Conference which are played by Big 12 universities: